brainstormforce/custom-fonts/readme.txt

 Custom Fonts is completely free, without any upsells or hidden costs.
 We believe in empowering website owners with essential tools without nickel-and-diming.
 Enjoy full access to all the features and functionality of Custom Fonts.

+WHO CAN BENEFIT FROM CUSTOM FONTS?

+1. Web designers and developers: If you're a web designer or developer, Custom Fonts can be a game-changer.
+It allows you to upload your own custom fonts or choose from a wide range of Google Fonts, giving you the freedom to create visually stunning and unique websites for your clients.
+With Custom Fonts, you can easily enhance the typography and overall design of your projects, making them stand out from the crowd.

+2. Branding and marketing agencies: Custom Fonts is your go-to tool for maintaining consistent typography across client websites.
+You can upload custom fonts that perfectly align with each brand's visual identity, ensuring a seamless and professional appearance.
+You have the power to create a cohesive and unforgettable brand experience for your clients.

+3. eCommerce store owners: By using your own custom fonts, you can reinforce your brand identity and create a memorable visual style for your product descriptions, banners, and more.
+Plus, hosting fonts locally with Custom Fonts improves website performance, making it a win-win situation for you and your customers.

+4. Bloggers and content creators: With the ability to choose from a vast collection of Google Fonts or upload your own custom fonts, you can add a personal touch to your typography and make your content truly pop.
+Stand out from the crowd and captivate your audience with Custom Fonts.

+5. SEO experts: You can now boost page speed by hosting fonts locally with Custom Fonts.
+Fewer external requests means faster loading times!
+Plus, you ensure compliance with privacy regulations.
+Win over search engines and users with optimized performance and enhanced privacy.
+Upgrade your SEO game with Custom Fonts!

+Custom Fonts caters to anyone who values the customization of typography, performance optimization, privacy control, and compliance with regulations.

+If you want to take control of your website's typography and enhance its overall appearance, Custom Fonts is the plugin for you!

 ## SOME OF THE SUPPORTED WORDPRESS THEMES:
 - Astra WordPress Theme
 - Spectra One Theme